Internal languages of locally cartesian closed $(\infty,1)$-categories: Some fibration categories of tribes

 \begin{example} Given a tribe $\mathcal{T}$, the projection $P\mathcal{T} \to \mathcal{T}\times \mathcal{T}$ is fibration.
 This is proved in Lemma 4.5 of \cite{ks2019internal} in the case where $\mathcal{T}$ is a semi-cubical tribe, but the proof does not rely on this fact. \end{example}

 \end{definition}

-\begin{remark} Observe that the category $\catname{scTrb_\pi}$ also admits pullbacks along isofibration (which are then computed in the category $\mathbf{Cat}_{\square_\sharp}$ of semi-cubically enriched categories).
+\begin{remark} Observe that the category $\catname{scTrb_\pi}$ also admits pullbacks along isofibrations (which are then computed in the category $\mathbf{Cat}_{\square_\sharp}$ of semi-cubically enriched categories).
 This is because, in a pullback square along an isofibration as follows

 the category $\mathcal{T}$ with the component-wise notion of fibration admits internal products which are computed component-wise.
 It also follows that the universal property of this diagram makes it a pullback in $\catname{scTrb_\pi}$, because any cone of $\pi$-closed morphisms on the previous cospan will induce a $\pi$-closed mediating map into the pullback $\mathcal{T}$. \end{remark}